 The good: "Dates are loaded with fiber, vitamins, and minerals," says Rigden—that includes calcium, iron, potassium, and magnesium.
 "They are relatively low on the glycemic index, which means that they spike your blood sugar less than refined sugars," she adds.

-The bad: Dates—particularly those of the extra tasty Medjool variety—are still naturally quite high in carbohydrates, clocking in 66 calories and 16 grams of sugar per tiny fruit.
+The bad: Dates—particularly those of the extra tasty Medjool variety—are still naturally quite high in carbohydrates and sugar.
+In fact, each little date is more than 70% sugar.

 The verdict: Dates are still a solid bet in the grand scheme of sugar alternatives because of their low-glycemic status.
 "It's extremely important to consider how you consume your sugar," says Rigden.
 "Eating sugar alongside fiber, fat, and protein can help mitigate blood sugar spikes."
 Dates contain lots of fiber and trace amounts of protein, and as for whetting your sweet tooth, they're not nicknamed "nature's candy" for nothing.